TheoMASvensson/RepositoryLinterProject/README.md

 ```

 ## Configuration
 The program can be configured using a toml file that is contained in the repository.
-If no changes are made it will run all checks and place the cloned repository in /tmp/gitrepo
+If no changes are made it will run all checks and place the cloned repository in the current users temporary folder

 ```toml
 #Full path to an empty folder where repository should be cloned, if left empty defaults to /tmp/gitrepo.